uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

   [Borough], [AvgFatality], [AvgInjury], [AvgIncident], [FatalityRate%], [InjuryRate%], [Bronx], [0.019], [1.10], [1.31], [1.47], [83.82],
 )])
-On average, 83.8% of incidents resulted in at least one reported injury, whereas fatalities were rare (around 1.5% of all cases).
-The Bronx recorded the highest injury rate, followed closely by Brooklyn.
+Table 4 summarizes borough-level averages for fatalities, injuries, and total incident counts.
+On average, approximately 83.8 percent of recorded incidents resulted in at least one reported injury, while fatal events represented only about 1.5 percent of total cases.
+The Bronx reported the highest average injury rate, followed closely by Brooklyn, indicating a spatial concentration of elevated incident severity.
+These results suggest that incident frequency alone may not fully capture risk and that borough-level proportional measures provide a more informative perspective on relative safety outcomes.
 #v(1em)
 == 2.6 Discussion
-This section synthesizes the primary findings from our exploratory data analysis.
-We aggregated the data to compute and examine key descriptive statistics.
-Specifically, we calculated the average number of fatalities, average number of injuries, and average incident counts for each of the five boroughs.
-From this, we also derived the fatality and injury rates (as percentages) per borough to better understand the proportional risk.
-Furthermore, our summary includes an analysis of temporal patterns.
-We investigated monthly trends by charting the frequency and cumulative totals of both fatalities and injuries over the study period.
-These initial summaries provide a foundational understanding of which areas are most affected and how incident severity fluctuates over time.
+The exploratory analysis highlights several important characteristics of the dataset that inform subsequent modeling.
+Borough-level aggregation revealed substantial disparities in injury prevalence, with the Bronx and Brooklyn experiencing the highest proportional injury rates relative to total incident counts.
+Temporal analysis demonstrated clustering during warmer months, suggesting that seasonal workforce expansion and construction volume may influence incident trends.
+#v(1em)
+Descriptive statistics further emphasized that injuries constitute the dominant outcome within the dataset, whereas fatalities occur infrequently and exhibit limited variability.
+This imbalance introduces challenges for predictive modeling based on traditional regression approaches, given the small number of positive fatality observations relative to the dataset size.
+The preliminary findings therefore underscore the importance of focusing on injury prediction and spatial-temporal risk differentiation rather than fatality forecasting.
+#v(1em)
+The results also indicate that proportional measures and aggregated perspectives reveal patterns not visible through raw incident counts alone.
+These insights establish foundational context for the methodological approaches introduced in Section 3 and guide feature selection priorities for classification-based modeling frameworks.
 #v(2em)
 = 3.Methodology
 == 3.1 Preliminary Predictive Modeling & Model Limitation
 #v(1em)
 === 3.1.1 Result figures and Explaination
-At the begining we try to use several traditional prediction model in order to figure out limitation about the data of the model.
+Initial model development applied several traditional statistical prediction approaches to assess the suitability of the dataset and to diagnose structural limitations for downstream modeling.
+These preliminary models provide insight into sparsity, imbalance, and the distributional characteristics of the injury and fatality outcomes.
 #v(1em)
 === 3.1.2 Poisson Model (Injury)
 #align(center, [Table 6.
 Poisson Regression Model Results for Injury Counts